 Backup and restore with files references

-2. Enable the Legacy Course Files repository and enable course legacy files for the first course
+- Enable the Legacy Course Files repository and enable course legacy files for the course

-4. Create an activity module, insert into description images from pre-requisite #3 as alias/shortcuts by selecting Link to the file
+- Create an activity module, insert into description images from pre-requisite #3 as alias/shortcuts by selecting Link to the file

-5. Create a new folder resource and add files from pre-requisite #3 as alias/shortcuts by selecting Link to the file
+- Create a new folder resource and add files from pre-requisite #3 as alias/shortcuts by selecting Link to the file

 How to create legacy course files

 - Enable the legacy course files repository plugin in Administration > Site administration > Plugins > Repositories > Common repository settings.